Miss Minnesota Teen USA

 The Miss Minnesota Teen USA competition is the pageant that selects the representative for the state of Minnesota in the Miss Teen USA pageant.
 This pageant is directed by Future Productions based in Savage, Minnesota.

 Minnesota has not been very successful at Miss Teen USA, with their first placement coming in 1995, in the pageant's thirteenth year.
 Minnesota teens have performed best in the 2000s, with two top fifteen, three top ten placements and a 4th runner-up placement.

 Five Minnesota teens have won the Miss Minnesota USA and one the Miss Wisconsin USA pageant and competed at Miss USA.

-The current titleholder is Maisie Adams of North Oaks, was crowned on August 10, 2025, at The Franklin Center in Des Moines.
-She represented Minnesota at Miss Teen USA 2025, placing as 1st runner-up.
+The current titleholder is Mya Gierman of Rogers, was crowned on May 30, 2026, at The Franklin Center in Des Moines.
+She will represent Minnesota at Miss Teen USA 2026.